Log in

 Tips for running product backlog refinement sessions

 Because product backlog refinement is an ongoing process, there are no defined rules for how frequently teams should meet for formal refinement sessions.
 How often you schedule them depends on what makes sense for your team.
-Many employees feel like they already attend too many meetings, so make sure you’re not scheduling meetings just to have a meeting.
+Many employees feel like they already attend too many meetings, so make sure you’re not scheduling refinement sessions just to have a meeting.

 Below are a few things to consider when planning and facilitating your product backlog refinement sessions.